marzeq/blog.marzeq.codes/src/pages/posts/discord-bot-typescript.md

 }
 ```

-This method will set all the commands in the `commands` property and then log in.

 Now replace the `client.login` call in the `main` function with `client.start()`.

 Great!
 Now we can start creating commands.